 We know you have many questions about how these qualifications will be assessed in the absence of exams.
 We’ve produced two graphics explaining the process and a series of FAQs.
 These Q&As will provide answers to many of the questions you have, and we will add to them as the situation progresses.

 What is happening with summer examinations this year?

 Welsh Government announced that schools would be closed after 20 March and therefore the summer exams could not take place.
 Learners due to sit their GCSEs this summer will be awarded a fair grade to recognise their work.
 Normal arrangements for reporting of Key Stage 4 performance measures will be suspended for this year.

 How will the decision to cancel summer examinations impact me?

 The priority is ensuring fairness for learners while following public health advice.
-Grades for GCSEs in 2020 will be calculated using a range of evidence, including teacher-assessed grades and performance in other external assessments.
+Grades for GCSEs in summer 2020 will be calculated using a range of evidence, including centre assessment grades and performance in other external assessments.
 In determining how we proceed, the focus will be on what is in the best interests of learners both in terms of their current well-being and their progression on to education, training or employment.

 Will we have to sit the exams in the autumn?

 It is not our intention for learners in Wales to sit their GCSEs in the autumn.
 Instead they will be awarded a fair grade to recognise their work.
-The exams that usually take place in November (GCSEs in English language, Mathematics, Mathematics-Numeracy and Welsh language) should happen as normal
+The exams that usually take place in November (GCSEs in English language, Mathematics, Mathematics-Numeracy and Welsh language) should happen as normal.

 How will grades be calculated?